nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The input format is wrong.
+The input format is invalid.
     * 1a1.
 AddressBook shows an error message.

       Use case resumes at step 1.